 There is some confusion out in the market surrounding the use of the phrase “commercial street address.”
-Our definition of a commercial street address, or commercial address, is an address that points to a commercial building.
-We use the word "commercial" to differentiate our address from a residential address.
-We use the word "street" to differentiate our address from a PO Box address.
+The definition of a commercial street address, or commercial address, is an address that points to a commercial building.
+VPM uses the word "commercial" to differentiate its addresses from residential addresses.
+The word "street" is used to differentiate VPM addresses from PO box addresses.

-The business address is required in nearly all aspects of business operations such as:
+The business address is required in all aspects of business operations such as:

-What Are My Options for a Physical Address for a Business Bank Account?
+What Are Your Options For a Physical Address For a Business Bank Account

 There are a couple of ways to get a physical address for a business bank account: